 Taking into account the predicted impacts of threats and opportunities for reducing them, in accordance with paragraph 8 of the Memorandum of Understanding and supported by the strategies and action plans provided for in paragraph 12 of the Memorandum of Understanding, the priority categories of action for achieving the objectives given in paragraph 2 above are considered to be:

-a. legal protection of species against killing and unsustainable exploitation;
+a. legal protection of species;

 b. species population management and recovery programmes;